Related Links

 Professional Employees

-There are three RLCs at Beloit College.
+There are currently three RLCs at Beloit College.
 Each RLC oversees a complex of residential buildings and supervises approximately 10-14 RAs.
-The RLCs’ primary role is to support the RAs.
+The RLCs primary role is supervising the RA staff as well as taking part in the on call rotation.
+They live on campus and are an important asset to the department.
 Additionally, the RLCs offer basic counseling, mentoring, mediation, and disciplinary meetings for the general student body.